Minimum Viable SQL Patterns

 Who am I

-I’ve been writing SQL for ~15 years.
+I’ve been writing SQL for nearly 20 years.
 I’ve seen and written hundreds of thousands of lines of code.
-Over time I noticed a set of patterns and best practices I always come back to when writing queries.
+Over time I noticed a set of patterns and best practices I always came back to when writing queries.
 These patterns made my code more efficient, easier to understand and a breeze to maintain.

 This book is for anyone who is familiar with SQL and wants to take their skills to the next level.
-I don't cover any of the basic syntax here so make sure you have that down pat.
-I expect you to already know how to join tables and do basic filtering and aggregation.
+I assume you're already familiar basic SQL syntax and you know how to join tables and do basic filtering and aggregation.

 Contents